aikata10/REED/README.md

-## CHIEF
+## REED

-This artifact is submitted to support our work: CHIEF: Chiplet-based Accelerator for Fully Homomorphic Encryption.
+This artifact is submitted to support our work: REED: Chiplet-based Accelerator for Fully Homomorphic Encryption.

 ## Getting started